Arnavion/libjass/README.md

 * Document browser compatibility.
 Currently libjass is tested on IE11 (Windows 7), Firefox Nightly and Google Chrome (Dev channel).
 * Write API documentation.
 Add more explanatory comments to the code.
 * Write more parser tests.
 Also figure out a way to test layout.
+See [#21](https://github.com/Arnavion/libjass/issues/21)
 * Evaluate (document, benchmark) the benefits and drawbacks of DOM+CSS-based drawing over canvas.